References

 Lazy Loading

-References loaded from the database are automatically awaitable.
+Reference fields loaded from the database are automatically awaitable.
 Just await them to fetch the related entity:

 lazy-loading.tsTypeScript

-// Load an article
+// Load a post

-const article = await articleRepo.findById('...');
+const post = await postRepo.findOne(Post.fields.status.eq('published'))

 // The author field is a Reference — just await it

-const author = await article.author;
+const author = await post!.author

 // Or chain it

-const email = (await article.author).email;
+const email = (await post!.author).email

 Eager Loading